marfillaster/ButterweedSF1EmbedderBundle/README.md

     # apps/frontend/config/factories.yml
     controller:
         class: EmbeddedAwareFrontWebController
+    request:
+        class: EmbedAwareWebRequest

 That's it!
 You may need to `./symfony cc --env=prod`.

 ## Gothas

-Assets may not be served from symfony especially when mouting it on root prefix `/`.
-You will have to symlink or copy the web dir into a subdirectory and use redirection.
+You will need to symlink the assets using the prefix as subdirectory name.

     # Example
     cd <project-path>/web
-    ln -s <project-path>/legacy/web legacy
+    ln -s <project-path>/legacy/web backend

+For app mounted in root (/), additional rewrite is required.

-    # nginx conf
+    # example nginx conf
     location ~ ^/(?!legacy).+\.(gif|css|js|png|jpeg|jpg)$ {
         try_files $uri /legacy$uri;
     }